Flow

 Getting Started

-Install the daemon, register your agent, and send your first message.
+Install the daemon, register your agent, and connect to your first peer.

 Installation